Hjorthmedh/RGCmorphology/ms/intro.md

-Rodrieck and Brening (1983) described the need to base neuronal classification on objectively measurable features, which if used to form axes, would define a feature space.
-If we look at the cartoon in Figure 3A, we can see that dendritic area on the y-axis can separate the red and green clusters quite well, but it is a poor predictor when separating the green and blue groups.
-By introducing soma area as an additional feature we can now see that the different types separate in feature space.
-What a classifier does is look at the position of an unknown RGC (black square in Figure 3C), and see where it is located relative to the previously identified RGCs in the abstract feature space.
+Rodrieck and Brening (1983) described the need to base neuronal classification on objectively measurable features, which if used to form axes, would define a multidimensional feature space.
+This is demonstrated with three sets of synthetic data in Figure 3.
+In Figure 3A, dendritic area on the y-axis can separate the red and green clusters quite well, but does not separate the green and blue groups.
+By introducing soma area as an additional feature, the different types separate in feature space.
+With poor signals (e.g. Figure 3B), the different types are intermingled; *a priori* we might expect real data to look closer to the synthetic case shown in Figure 3C, where there is both signal to separate the classes, but also noise which blurs the boundaries between classes.

+The task of a classification algorithm is to take this training data to learn the boundaries between the different types of cell.
+After training, the classifier is asked to predict the type of a neuron not seen in training (e.g. black square in Figure 3C).
 In this case the RGC is within the green region, so it is very likely that it is of that type.
 If points belonging to the same RGC type cluster together in space and each cluster is distinct (Figure 3A), then it is possible to correctly predict all RGC types.
 If instead the classes completely overlap in feature space (Figure 3B) then classification is next to impossible.
 In the intermediate case there is some overlap between individual RGC types in feature space (Figure 3C), then classification is still possible but there will be some miss-classifications.

 Using the fifteen features listed, we can translate each neuron into a fifteen-dimensional feature vector (Figure 2F) which is then a point